ImLunaUwU/LunaHR/README.md

 ## Setup:

 ### Avatar
-This project only uses 5 parameters (Using 33 just memory)!

-The needed prefabs is in LunaHR.unitypackage (moved to releases).
+The needed prefabs is in the unitypackages (see links above).
 Avatar setup is as simple as any other VRCFury asset, and should be drag and drop onto your avatar.

-Before importing LunaHR.unitypackage, please make sure you already have Poiyomi Toon (or Poi Pro) installed.
+Before importing the unitypackage, please make sure you already have Poiyomi Toon (or Poi Pro) installed.
 Alternatively, if you do not want to use Poi, you'd lack the BPM effect unless you set it up yourself.
 This is slightly time consuming, but overall worth it if you're chronically online like me.

 *HR Prefab should be dragged onto the avatar root itself.*

-When adding to the avatar, the display defaults to be on your wrist/left lower arm bone.
+When adding to the avatar, the display defaults to be on your left wrist/left lower arm bone.
 This can be changed by unpacking the prefab and changing armature link settings.

 VRCFury should take care of all setup from this point.
 If not, please contact me because then I'd need to fix some things.